How Everything Design Works: Engagement Models, Process, and What to Expect

 Project-Based Engagements

-Most of our work is scoped as fixed-price projects with defined deliverables and timelines.
-A brand identity project has a start date, a delivery date, and a clear list of what you'll receive.
+Most work is scoped as fixed-price projects with defined deliverables and timelines.
+A brand identity project has a start date, a delivery date, and a clear list of what you will receive.
 Same for a website, an explainer video, or a full rebrand.
+The scope determines the engagement structure, not a subscription tier.

 Retainer Engagements